septillion-git/FadeLed/README.md

 Would like to automate this in the future depending on the device used.

 ###Nothing changes when I call FadeLed.set() in constant fade time
-Calling FadeLed.set() is ignored while the led is still fading in **constant fade time** (not in constant fade speed).
+Calling FadeLed.set() is ignored while the LED is still fading in **constant fade time** (not in constant fade speed).
 Wait until it's done (check FadeLed.done() ) or call FadeLed.stop() to stop at the current brightness after which you can set a new brightness to fade to.